 Our Reporting to you Required communications What is reported?
-When and where Related parties Significant matters arising during the audit in connection with the entity's related parties including, when applicable: Audit Results Report ► Non-disclosure by management Inappropriate authorisation and approval of transactions ► Disagreement over disclosures ► Non-compliance with laws and regulations Difficulty in identifying the party that ultimately controls the entity Independence Communication of all significant facts and matters that bear on EY's, and all individuals involved in the audit, integrity, objectivity and independence Outline Audit Planning Report - March 2024 meeting of the Standards and Governance Communication of key elements of the audit engagement partner's consideration of independence and objectivity such as: Committee ► The principal threats Audit Results Report Safeguards adopted and their effectiveness An overall assessment of threats and safeguards Information about the general policies and process within the firm to maintain objectivity and independence Communication whenever significant judgements are made about threats to integrity, objectivity and independence and the appropriateness of safeguards put in place.
-External confirmations ► Management's refusal for us to request confirmations Audit Results Report ▶ Inability to obtain relevant and reliable audit evidence from other procedures Consideration of laws and regulations ► Subject to compliance with applicable regulations, matters involving identified or suspected non-compliance with laws and regulations, other than those which are clearly inconsequential and the implications thereof.
-Instances of suspected non-compliance may also include those that are brought to our attention that are expected to occur imminently or for which there is reason to believe that they may occur Audit Results Report ► Enquiry of the Standards and Governance Committee into possible instances of non-compliance with laws and regulations that may have a material effect on the financial statements and that the Standards and Governance Committee may be aware of
+When and where Related parties Significant matters arising during the audit in connection with the entity's related parties including, when applicable: Audit results report Non-disclosure by management Inappropriate authorisation and approval of transactions Disagreement over disclosures Non-compliance with laws and regulations Difficulty in identifying the party that ultimately controls the entity Independence Communication of all significant facts and matters that bear on EY's, and all individuals involved in the audit, integrity, objectivity and independence Outline Audit planning report - March 2024 meeting of the Audit Committee Communication of key elements of the audit engagement partner's consideration of independence and objectivity such as: Audit Results Report The principal threats Safeguards adopted and their effectiveness An overall assessment of threats and safeguards Information about the general policies and process within the firm to maintain objectivity and independence Communication whenever significant judgements are made about threats to integrity, objectivity and independence and the appropriateness of safeguards put in place.
+External confirmations Management's refusal for us to request confirmations Audit results report Inability to obtain relevant and reliable audit evidence from other procedures Consideration of laws and regulations Subject to compliance with applicable regulations, matters involving identified or suspected non-compliance with laws and regulations, other than those which are clearly inconsequential and the implications thereof.
+Instances of suspected non-compliance may also include those that are brought to our attention that are expected to occur imminently or for which there is reason to believe that they may occur Audit results report Enquiry of the audit committee into possible instances of non-compliance with laws and regulations that may have a material effect on the financial statements and that the audit committee may be aware of

-Appendix E - Required communications with the Standards and Governance Committee (cont'd)
+Appendix E - Required communications with the Audit Committee (cont'd)

 Our Reporting to you Required communications What is reported?
-When and where Internal controls ► Significant deficiencies in internal controls identified during the audit Audit results report Representations Written representations we are requesting from management and/or those charged with governance Audit results report System of quality management How the system of quality management (SQM) supports the consistent performance of a quality audit Audit results report Material inconsistencies and misstatements Material inconsistencies or misstatements of fact identified in other information which management has refused to revise Audit results report Auditors report Key audit matters that we will include in our auditor's report Any circumstances identified that affect the form and content of our auditor's report Audit results report
+When and where Internal controls Significant deficiencies in internal controls identified during the audit Audit results report Representations Written representations we are requesting from management and/or those charged with governance Audit results report System of quality management How the system of quality management (SQM) supports the consistent performance of a quality audit Audit results report Material inconsistencies and misstatements Material inconsistencies or misstatements of fact identified in other information which management has refused to revise Audit results report Auditors report Key audit matters that we will include in our auditor's report Any circumstances identified that affect the form and content of our auditor's report Audit results report